domsson/succade/README.md

 On my sytem, according to `top` and `pmap`, succade running with 7 blocks uses:

-- from 0 to 0.7 % of CPU
+- from 0.0 to 0.7 % CPU
-- less than 2.4 MB of RAM
+- less than 2.4 MB RAM

-If we take Lemonbar into account, we end up with about:
+If we take Lemonbar into account, we end up with these numbers:

-- from 0 to 1 % of CPU
+- from 0.0 to 1.3 % CPU
-- about 9.2 MB of RAM
+- about 9.2 MB RAM

+Running a comparable setup via polybar gives me these results:

+- from 0.0 to 1.7 % CPU
+- about 770 MB RAM

 # License